Raghuram1784/Amazon-clone/README.md

 # Amazon-clone
 This project is a clone of the popular e-commerce platform **Amazon.com**, created using HTML and CSS.
-It aims to replicate the user interface of the Amazon website.
+It aims to replicate the user interface of the **Amazon website**.

 # Technologies Used